 The Center is a facility for collaborative education and research within our university.
 We aim to support improvements in the quality of the University of Tokyo’s education and research, as well as the development of our university’s global education innovation.
 To accomplish this, we are promoting the following projects.

-MOOC (Massive Open Online Courses) are courses shared on the Internet that people can take inexpensively or free of charge.
-Participants come from all over the world, and carry out their studies using class videos, online tests, and other methods.
+MOOCs (Massive Open Online Courses) are courses shared on the Internet that people can take inexpensively or free of charge.
+Participants from across the world carry out their studies through class videos, online tests, and other methods.

-UTokyo offered two courses via Coursera as the first trial in Japan, and is now offering courses via Coursera and edX.
+UTokyo is the first to launch courses on Coursera in Japan, starting with two, and now offers courses on both Coursera and edX.

 The University of Tokyo has set out the following philosophy for faculty development: